Step 5: Lambda | Language Workshop

 So far, we’ve implemented a basic evaluator that can compute arithmetical expressions and define new constants.
 But to have a truly general purpose functional programming language, we need functions!

-By the end of this step, you’ll be able to run the following program:
+In this step, we’ll go over the theory of lambdas, and discuss how they can be implemented in an environment based interpreter.
+By the end of this step, your interpreter will be able to run the following program:

 (define factorial (n)